Lifeguards

 • Attend and be on time to all practices.
 Arrive 5-10 minutes early to set up beforehand and stay a few minutes afterward to put away and clean any equipment (mats/chairs/dive rails).

-• Practice times TBD in half hour slots Mon-Fri from mid June through end of July.
+• Practice times TBD in 40 minute slots Mon-Fri from mid-June through end of July.
 (Timing includes 10 minutes dry land training prior to each group’s diving board practice session).

-• Find a substitute dive coach (must be CPR/First Aid certified, AAU adult member, and SafeSport trained) if you cannot attend practice.
-If no substitute is available, then work with the parent representative to discuss alternate practice plan or cancelation notification.
+• Find a substitute dive coach (must be CPR/First Aid certified, and SafeSport trained) if you cannot attend practice.
+If no substitute is available, then work with the Teams Manager and Club Manager to discuss alternate practice plan or cancelation notification.

-• Work with the Parent Representative(s), Pool Office Manager, and Head Lifeguard to schedule any pre-season practices.
+• Work with the Teams Manager and Club Manager to schedule any pre-season practices.

 • Attend all meets, typically Monday and Wednesday evenings.
 Prepare dive selection and competition sheets for all competing athletes.